zxaoyou/segmentation_WBC/README.rst

     }

-Warning
+Warning on the Class Labels
 ^^^^^^^^
-Usage of this Dataset is at your own risk.
-The Dataset is mainly used for segmentation not classification, so some images have no class labels, whose labels are manually labeled by the authors themselves.
-You should not trust this if you're afreaid to lose data.
+The class labels of some of the WBC images are manually added by the authors themselves, as not every WBC image has a ground-truth label when the authors gained the original images.
+Since the main focus of this work is WBC segmentation, the authors did not ask domain experts to help double check the class labels.
+So it is at your own risk if you need to use the class labels of the provided datasets in your research.